 We expect to see growing sales and improving profitability across all four of our core businesses in the coming years.
 They all serve large markets and have big opportunities to expand their businesses further.
-With all the leadership teams now in place, the focus of Castelnau can shift to a greater extent towards helping those teams plan and execute their growth strategies.
+With all the leadership teams

 Our two enabling businesses Rawnet and Ocula are also growing, both in terms of their impact on our portfolio businesses and with third party clients.